 Students processing a military withdrawal will not be charged tuition and fees for the semester/session for which the withdrawal was processed.
 Students who reside on campus will only be charged for room and board expenses incurred prior to withdrawal.

-Student financial aid and costs for students who process a military withdrawal will automatically be adjusted.
+Student financial aid and costs for students who process a military withdrawal will automatically be adjusted, as appropriate.

 Students processing a military withdrawal are eligible for military re-enrollment.